kimwalisch/SmtCacheBlocking/README.md

 * 2 tests for the L2 cache

 All 4 tests do exactly the same amount of work, they only differ by their cache blocking strategy.
+The fastest timing indicates what's the best cache blocking strategy for each cache.

 ```bash
 $ ./benchmark.sh